 - Recognized commercial achievement in performance areas such as acting, music and more.

 Often the application for an EB-1 green card involves building a very strong case regarding the applicant’s credentials and international status.
 As an immigration lawyer, I focus on ensuring each of my clients is able to make the best case possible in their attempt to secure an EB-1 visa.

 For more information please also see this page: EB-1 Extraordinary Ability, I-140 Petition for Doctors

-Please contact the Ranchod Law Group with offices serving San Francisco, San Jose, and Sacramento California, at email@example.com or at 415-986-6186 if you have any questions regarding EB 1 visas or immigration.
+Please contact the Ranchod Law Group with offices serving San Francisco, San Jose, and Sacramento California, at email@example.com or call us at (916) 613-3553 if you have any questions regarding EB-1 visas or immigration issues.